History of Tibet: European influences in Tibet

-British invasions of Tibet (1903−1904) and Qing control reasserted
+British expedition to Tibet

 At the beginning of the 20th century the British and Russian Empires were competing for supremacy in Central Asia.
 Unable to establish diplomatic contacts with the Tibetan government, and concerned about reports of their dealings with Russia, in 1903–04, a British expedition led by Colonel Francis Younghusband was sent to Lhasa to force a trading agreement and to prevent Tibetans from establishing a relationship with the Russians.
 In response, the Qing foreign ministry asserted that China was sovereign over Tibet, the first clear statement of such a claim.
-Before the British troops arrived in Lhasa, the 13th Dalai Lama fled to Outer Mongolia, and then went to Beijing in 1908.
+Before the British expedition arrived in Lhasa, the 13th Dalai Lama fled to Outer Mongolia, and then went to Beijing in 1908.

-The British invasion was one of the triggers for the 1905 Tibetan Rebellion at Batang monastery, when anti-foreign Tibetan lamas massacred French missionaries, Manchu and Han Qing officials, and Christian converts before the Qing crushed the revolt.
+The British expedition was one of the triggers for the 1905 Tibetan Rebellion at Batang monastery, when anti-foreign Tibetan lamas massacred French missionaries, Manchu and Han Qing officials, and Christian converts before Qing forces crushed the revolt.

 The Anglo-Tibetan Treaty of Lhasa of 1904 was followed by the Sino-British treaty of 1906.
 Beijing agreed to pay London 2.5 million rupees which Lhasa was forced to agree upon in the Anglo-Tibetan treaty of 1904.
 In 1907, Britain and Russia agreed that in "conformity with the admitted principle of the suzerainty of China over Tibet" both nations "engage not to enter into negotiations with Tibet except through the intermediary of the Chinese Government."

 The Qing government in Beijing then appointed Zhao Erfeng, the Governor of Xining, "Army Commander of Tibet" to reintegrate Tibet into China.
 He was sent in 1905 (though other sources say this occurred in 1908) on a punitive expedition.
 His troops destroyed a number of monasteries in Kham and Amdo, and a process of sinification of the region was begun.
 The Dalai Lama once again fled, this time to India, and was once again deposed by the Chinese.
 The situation was soon to change, however, as, after the fall of the Qing dynasty in October 1911, Zhao's soldiers mutinied and beheaded him.
 All remaining Qing forces left Tibet after the Xinhai Lhasa turmoil.